Professional Development

 The Western Region Project Citizen Summer Institute

-The Arizona Foundation for Legal Services and Education will host the Western Region Project Citizen Summer Institute for the last summer.
-Beginning the third week of July, at Northern Arizona University in Flagstaff, Arizona, this week-long training is for Project Citizen educators in middle and high school grade levels, and of all levels of experience with the program.
-Selection is on a first come first served basis and the potential relevance of Project Citizen to your teaching situation.
-40 teachers from Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington will be selected each year to learn how to implement the Project Citizen curriculum into their classrooms.
+During the months of June and July, Project Citizen Summer Institutes will be held throughout the nation.
+For the next three years, the Western Region Summer Institute will be held in Idaho.
+This week-long training is for Project Citizen teachers in middle and high school grade levels, and of all levels of experience with the program.
+Selection is on a first-come, first-served basis and the potential relevance of Project Citizen to your teaching situation.
+40 teachers from the western region: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington will be selected each year to learn how to implement the Project Citizen curriculum into their classrooms.
+If participants are interested in attending a Project Citizen Summer Institute but are unable to attend during Idaho’s time frame, they can apply to attend an institute in another region.

-The institute offers a balance of content and pedagogy.
-Its rigorous program allows teachers to work with national and local scholars from a variety of disciplines, but it also offers the same interactive lesson plans and mentoring offered in the Project Citizen Academy.
+The Institute offers a balance of content and pedagogy.
+Its rigorous program allows teachers to work with national and local scholars from a variety of disciplines and it also offers interactive lesson plans and mentoring.
 As a culminating activity, teachers showcase the process they have learned in front of judges, just like their students would do.

 Participants of the Institute receive the following:

-This Institute is provided at NO COST to participating teachers through the generosity of the Foundation and the Center for Civic Education, and is hosted by the Arizona Foundation for Legal Services & Education.
-To apply please visit www.civiced.org.
+This Institute is provided at NO COST to participating teachers through the generosity of the Center for Civic Education.